Cabbage stem weevil and cabbage seed weevil

 Prevention and control

-• Chemical control of the adult beetles is possible with agents against the large and spotted cabbage shoot weevil/canola stem weevil/cabbage pod weevil or biting insects (see list of plant protection products approved in Austria).
+- Chemical control of adult beetles is possible with products against the cabbage stem weevil/rape stem weevil/cabbage pod weevil or biting insects (see list of plant protection products authorised in Austria)

-• The best time for application is in early spring as soon as the first beetles fly but have not yet laid eggs.
-Eggs or larvae in the canola stems are very well protected and cannot be controlled chemically.
-If treatment is done too early, a second treatment may be needed.
+- The best time for application is in early spring as soon as the first beetles fly but have not yet laid eggs.
+Eggs or larvae in the rapeseed stalks are very well protected and cannot be chemically controlled.
+If the treatment is carried out too early, a second treatment may have to be carried out.

-• Set up along field edges and in the crop and check daily for beetles.
+- Set up at field edges and in the crop and check daily for beetles.

-• Adding a few drops of dishwashing liquid and methylated spirits is recommended - this will reduce freezing on cold nights.
+- It is recommended to add a few drops of washing-up liquid and spirit - this reduces freezing on cold nights.

-• As a preventive measure, plant cabbage as far away from canola as possible and choose later planting dates to avoid the beetle flight period.
+- As a preventative measure, cultivate cabbage as far away from oilseed rape as possible and choose a later cultivation time to avoid the flight period of the beetles.

-• When planting seed bearers in early spring, wrapping them in tightly meshed fly screen or fleece has proven effective in preventing the beetles from flying in.
+- When planting seed carriers in early spring, covering them with close-meshed fly screen or fleece has proven to prevent the beetles from flying in.

 automatically translated